Master of Science in Electrical Engineering

 Online and On-Site Options

-If you are seeking to complete this program online, please view the requirements and apply at SEAS Online Programs.
+If you are seeking to complete this program online, please view the requirements and apply at the online Master of Science in Electrical Engineering website.

 Program Requirements